db7gs/udacity-capstone/README.md

 * ./blue-controller.json: The controller to deploy blue proecess
 * ./gree-controller.json: The controller to deploy green process
 * ./Jenkinsfile : the file to deploy all the CI/CD process into EKS cluster.

+## STEPS:
+* Lint HTML
+* Build docker image.
+* Push docker to docker hub
+* Deploy the container to blue
+* Deploy the container to green.

 License